spec0p/pg-docs/install.md

 Bot: "Whether your game support bots or not"
 ```

-In response you will receive an `id` for your game and the credentials for an SFTP account that you will need later to deploy the game rules on the server.
-This is used to validate moves or to generate moves for a bot.
+In response you will receive an `id` for your game and the credentials for an SFTP account that you will need later to deploy the server-side rules on the server.
+The rules are used to manage the game states, to validate players' moves or to generate moves for a bot.

 **Note:** You can always update the game details by sending us a new email and refering the game `id`.